EvictionLab/eviction-lab-website/content/updates/research/six-months-of-eviction-moratorium.md

 in_index: true
 title: "Preliminary Analysis: Six Months of the CDC Eviction Moratorium"
 date: 2021-03-08T00:00:40.089Z
+listSummary: Now that the CDC moratorium has been in place for six months—and given that it is set to expire at the end of March—we conducted a preliminary analysis of how effective it has been.
+photoCredit: Sasha Israel
+postauthorname: Peter Hepburn and Renee Louis
 postauthortitle: The Eviction Lab
-listSummary: Now that the CDC moratorium has been in place for six months—and given that it is set to expire at the end of March—we conducted a preliminary analysis of how effective it has been.
 socialDescription: Now that the CDC moratorium has been in place for six months—and given that it is set to expire at the end of March—we conducted a preliminary analysis of how effective it has been.
 researchtype: elresearch
-postauthorname: Peter Hepburn and Renee Louis
 twImage: /images/assets/blog/ready-tenant-sasha-israel.jpg
 authorpic: /images/bios/elab_thumb_sm.jpg
 image: /images/assets/blog/ready-tenant-sasha-israel.jpg
 description: TNow that the CDC moratorium has been in place for six months—and given that it is set to expire at the end of March—we conducted a preliminary analysis of how effective it has been.
 fbImage: /images/assets/blog/ready-tenant-sasha-israel.jpg
-scripts:
-  - linechart
-  - bar-chart
-photoCredit: Sasha Israel
 ---
 On September 4, 2020, the Centers for Disease Control and Prevention (CDC) ordered a [nationwide eviction moratorium](/moratorium-extended-evictions-continue/).
 This policy limited evictions when tenants provided a declaration attesting that they qualified for protections.
 But housing courts interpreted the CDC's order differently across the country and, in October, the CDC clarified that the order was {{< extlink "intended to halt the execution of eviction cases" "https://www.cdc.gov/coronavirus/2019-ncov/downloads/eviction-moratoria-order-faqs.pdf" >}}, but not any court operations—including receiving eviction filings.